BDeha/BDeha.github.io/README.md

-# Fashion Title - TBD - Fashion Inspiration Community
+# DressCode - Decode Your Style

 ## Overview

--FILLER NAME- is a vibrant, interactive platform where fashion enthusiasts can share and discover outfit inspiration through photographs.
+DressCode is a vibrant, interactive platform where fashion enthusiasts can share and discover outfit inspiration through photographs.
 Our mission is to create a community that promotes self-expression and unites people through the common language of fashion.

 ## Features